 Radon testing is not a scam, but instead an important way to make sure that the radon levels inside the home don't reach unsafe levels.
 Increased amounts of radon can cause long-term, and even life-threatening, problems for homeowners.

 What Is Radon?

-Conflict of Interest
+Understanding Conflicts of Interest

 Sometimes a conflict of interest can arise, where the team that would do the remediation is also the team that does the testing.
 Some people see this as a radon racket, with the remediation team recommending solutions even when radon levels aren't high.
 Remediation, which is usually a special ventilation system, can cost more than $1,000, which leads some sellers to question the validity of those performing the tests and even the selection of the recommended radon limits and the link of radon to lung cancer.

 You can take steps to prevent conflicts of interest in regard to radon testing when selling a house.
 For instance, you can add a line to the contract to stipulate that a team of the seller's choosing would perform the remediation.
 The inspector should be notified of this in advance, if possible.
 It's a good idea to choose a radon mitigation company that's certified by the state if the test results show high levels.
 Also, as a seller you can double-check the inspector's radon test with an inexpensive home radon test kit.